 “Because you did it to one of the least of these my brothers, you did it to me.”

-Our power justifies no abuse of the weak or the helpless.
+Our power justifies no abuse of the weak or the voiceless.

 Higher intelligence grants no divine right to oppress

-No life can be owned but your own!
+No life can be owned but our own!

-To profit from the suffering or death of the less intelligent is evil.
+To profit from the suffering or death of the “less intelligent” is immoral.

-To limit the existence of any being less powerful
+To shackle the existence of any being less powerful than you

-Is to replace all hope for heaven with a hell
+Is to replace all hopes for life and happiness

-I am not religious but, the radical dude Jesus’ judgment of the nations in the gospel of Matthew 25:31–46 is such a refreshingly clear warning to the people of the world that how we treat “the least of these” equates to how we should be judged.
+The radical Jesus’ judgment of the nations in the gospel of Matthew 25:31–46 is such a refreshingly clear warning to the world that how we treat “the least of these” equates to how we should expect to be judged.
 In the passage, the Messiah is a shepherd who separates the people of the world into the sheep on his right and the goats on his left.

-Confusingly “the least of these brothers of mine” is popularly restricted by Christian theologians to only include Christian “brothers of mine.”
-This convoluted interpretation makes the subject of the whole passage about how people should treat the least of the Christians, making Christian brothers central to the meaning of the parable, however, this passage includes only the following cast of characters in the following order:
+Confusingly “the least of these brothers of mine” is popularly restricted by most Christian theologians to only include Christian “brothers of mine.”
+This bewildering interpretation inserts Christians both as the subject of the whole passage and the makes matter of how we treat the least of the Christians central to the meaning of the parable, but if this entire parable is a call to focus our charity exclusively on Christians, then who are Christians represented by in this parable?
+This passage only includes the following cast of characters in the following order: